-The Effects of Sleep Apnea for Dallas, TX, Residents
+The Effects of Sleep Apnea for Plano, TX, Residents

 Sleep Apnea is a chronic condition that not only affects your nightly sleep, but your overall health and well-being, too.
 A person with sleep apnea may stop breathing during sleep for a few seconds or even up to a minute.
 As this repeats throughout the night—even hundreds of times in some extreme cases—the cumulative effect on your body is significant.